ntaraujo/ntaraujo/README.md

 ### 🔨 What I'm doing

-Currently, I'm focused on studying for entrance exams and looking for a vacancy as intern or apprentice.
-Then, some projects are stagnant, but I keep in mind returning to them after this phase
+By now, I'm starting a Computer Engineering course and also working in São Paulo.
+There, I'm creating automation projects, altogether with its user interfaces.
+Other projects keep in wait, but I'm returning to them soon

 ### 📚 What I'm studying about

-Bro C++, languages structures, how parsers work, lexers, tokens... abstract and concrete syntax trees, these stuff
+Bro C#, Algorithms, Physics, Derivatives and more stuff related to the beginning of a Computer Engineering course

 ### 💬 Ask me about

-Programming paradigms, data structures, the python world, material design, and beautiful linuxes
+Programming paradigms, data structures, languages structures, how parsers work, lexers, tokens... abstract and concrete syntax trees, the python world, material design, and beautiful linuxes

 ### 📫 How to reach me